Regular polytope: Apeirotopes — infinite polytopes

-In the first part of the 20th century, Coxeter and Petrie discovered three infinite structures {4, 6}, {6, 4} and {6, 6}.
+In the first part of the 20th century, Coxeter and Petrie discovered three infinite structures: {4, 6}, {6, 4} and {6, 6}.
 They called them regular skew polyhedra, because they seemed to satisfy the definition of a regular polyhedron — all the vertices, edges and faces are alike, all the angles are the same, and the figure has no free edges.
 Nowadays, they are called infinite polyhedra or apeirohedra.
 The regular tilings of the plane {4, 4}, {3, 6} and {6, 3} can also be regarded as infinite polyhedra.

 In the 1960s Branko Grünbaum issued a call to the geometric community to consider more abstract types of regular polytopes that he called polystromata.
 He developed the theory of polystromata, showing examples of new objects he called regular apeirotopes, that is, regular polytopes with infinitely many faces.
 A simple example of a skew apeirogon would be a zig-zag.
 It seems to satisfy the definition of a regular polygon — all the edges are the same length, all the angles are the same, and the figure has no loose ends (because they can never be reached).
 More importantly, perhaps, there are symmetries of the zig-zag that can map any pair of a vertex and attached edge to any other.
 Since then, other regular apeirogons and higher apeirotopes have continued to be discovered.

 Regular complex polytopes

-A complex number has a real part, which is the bit we are all familiar with, and an imaginary part, which is a multiple of the square root of minus one.
+A complex number is a number consisting of both real number and imaginary number $i^2 = -1$, the square root of minus one.
 A complex Hilbert space has its x, y, z, etc. coordinates as complex numbers.
 This effectively doubles the number of dimensions.
 A polytope constructed in such a unitary space is called a complex polytope.